 7. Firefox Lite

-If you want slightly more features than Firefox Focus, give Firefox Lite a spin.
+If you want slightly more features than Firefox Focus, give Firefox Lite (no longer available) a spin.
 In terms of privacy, you can’t go wrong with traceless browsing and no passwords being recorded.
 Using a “turbo mode,” you can browse at lightning speed similar to Puffin browser.
 The browser is extremely lightweight compared to the regular Firefox browser (only 7 MB), yet it does the heavy-lifting work such as syncing Firefox bookmarks.

 There is an image-blocking feature to save mobile data costs.
 The night mode helps conserve battery, and a screenshots feature helps take useful screenshots.